ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/index.md

 for the automated part, and the manually-graded part would remain 10, for total of 65 (rather than the original 50) points on the assignment.

-In addition, closed-collaboration assignments are treated as **open** once their deadline passes.
-You can talk to other students about them, get coding help from staff on them, and so on.
+In addition, once a programming assignmen deadline passes you can talk to other students about them, get coding help from staff on them, and so on.
 Please make use of these resources to understand where your solution was incorrect or incomplete, and resubmit!

 ## <a id="help" href="#help">Getting Help</a>